QubesOS/qubes-doc/managing-os/templates/fedora-minimal.md

 ### as a NetVM

-If you want to use this template for standard NetVMs you should install some more packages:
+If you want to use this template to for standard NetVMs you should install some more packeges:

 ~~~
 [user@F21-Minimal ~]$ sudo dnf install NetworkManager NetworkManager-wifi network-manager-applet  wireless-tools dbus-x11 dejavu-sans-fonts tinyproxy